venturenox/sagawise/README.md

 ## Docker Deployment

-For docker based deployment check readme [here]()
+For docker based deployment check [`docker-compose.yml`](./docker-compose.yml)

 ---

 ## Helm Chart

-For Helm based deployment check readme [here]()
+For Helm based deployment check readme [here](./kubernetes/helm/sagawise/README.md)

 ---

 ## Postman Collection

-PostMan collection with all the raw APIs and documentation are avaiable in the `docs` directory.
-[Collection](/docs/WTFSaga.postman_collection.json) - [Enviroment](/docs/WTFSaga-Env.postman_environment.json)
+PostMan collection with all the raw APIs and documentation are avaiable in the `docs` [directory](./docs/).

 ---

 ## Examples

 ### Raw API
-Implementation with Raw API can be observered [here](https://github.com/venturenox/wtfsaga/tree/main/examples/api_examples)
+Implementation with Raw API can be observered [here](./examples/api_examples/README.md)

 ---